 It is no wonder that so many wives (maybe yourself included) are not overly thrilled about getting naked in front or a mirror, let alone with the man they married.

 I don't know about y'all, but my body certainly doesn't look like it did when I was 20.
-I've had babies, nursed babies, I have stretch marks, widened hips and gravity has certainly not been my friend.
+I've had babies, nursed those babies, I have stretch marks, widened hips and gravity has certainly not been my friend.
+Not to mention the uncountable scars from the surgeries I've had.
 My body has transformed.
-Each transformation seems to ingrain more bodily shame.
+Each transformation seems to ingrain more body shame.

 How can we stop this body image war?
 What is the secret?